Kumo-YZX/kumoRail/README.md

 2.EMU type of EMU trains (query by train number, such as "G1312")

 3.EMU deparment (query by its number, such as "1040", "2460", etc.)

+4.Query for telecode with first letter of station's pinyin